AR-Shahin/Blood-Donation-System/README.md

 ## About Project
-In this project, I've developed a blood donation system where user can search blood easily.
+In this project, I've developed a blood donation system where user can search blood easily.Our Blood Donation System or BDS offers a system that solves a critical problem in critical times.
+It becomes a fearsome situation when blood is needed for a patient and the blood cannot be found anywhere.
+Especially when the type of the blood is rare.
+By spreading our system throughout the country, we hope to be able to greatly reduce the number of deaths caused by the lack of blood.

 ## Technology